nytrixis/WeforShe24/README.md

-# Fashion AI Hack for Myntra-WeforShe'24 by Team </CodeZen>
+# Fashion AI Hack for Myntra-WeforShe'24 by Team CodeZen

 To run this project locally on your device, follow these steps: